SKILLMANS of AMERICA (aka SOA)

 Elder William Brewster of the Mayflower - my 9th great grandfather

-Charlemagne - my 33rd grandfather
+Charlemagne - my 33rd great grandfather from both grandmothers

 Alfred the Great - my 30th great grandfather